Pedro05Souza/old-eggsauce/docs/README.md

 ```
 leaderboard
 ```
-Returns back the whole user-list saved in the `database.txt` file and sort them by descending.
+Returns back the whole user-list saved in MongoDB and sort them by descending.

 ```
 shop